Yaka people: Exodus and establishment of the Yaka kingdom

-Contact with the Europeans powers
+Contact with European powers

 When the administration of Leopold II arrived in Kwango after their establishment in Bas-Congo, Kwango Was an organized kingdom; The power of Kabamba -Lunda was legitimized and respected by all the peoples, Kongo and Lunda.
 It was also well represented on the whole kingdom that stretched from Kabamba-Lunda to Popokabaka through the present territory of Kenge.
 Peace between the Bayaka (Kongo and Lunda under the power of the Kabamba -Lunda), their brothers, the Basuku of Meni Kongo in the Feshi and the Lunda of Nzofu in Kahemba.

-It was therefore not by default of hospitality that the agents of the Belgian administration came up against a refusal in Kwango.
-They represented a power that could not coexist easily with the existing political power.

 According to Crawford Young, the Lunda empires in Kwango and Katanga had understood that colonial occupation was an aggression to repel and fight.
 The other groups, apart from a few scattered revolts including that of Bapendé, had behaved as if the exploration and occupation of their spaces by strangers were normal.
 (C. Young, 1965: 295-6).